 Journey achieved their first top 20 single in 1979, whilst the band’s sixth album Departure (1980) charted at number eight.
-The early ’80s saw the band reach the peak of their popularity, earning a number one album (Escape, 1981) and many successful singles.
-Following an explosion of success, the band decided to take some time off, with a few members, including Perry, working on solo projects.
-Raised on the Radio (1986) was a massive hit for the band, but Perry felt unable to continue with the group, causing them go on hiatus for almost a decade between 1987 and 1995.
+The early ’80s saw the band reach the peak of their popularity, earning a number-one album entitled Escape in 1981 and many successful singles.
+Following an explosion of success, the band decided to take some time off, with a few members, including Steve Perry, working on solo projects.
+Raised on the Radio (1986) was a massive hit for the band, but Steve Perry felt unable to continue with the group, causing them to go on hiatus for almost a decade between 1987 and 1995.

 # 10 – Lovin’, Touchin’, Squeezin’

-This single from Evolution (1979) was the band’s first song to break into the Billboard top twenty, where it peaked at number 16.
-The track was written by Perry and seems to be an extremely personal track about a relationship which is believed to be inspired by true events.
-The song sees Perry’s girlfriend having an affair with someone else, leaving him feeling broken and lonely.
+This single from Evolution (1979) was the band’s first song to break into the Billboard Top Twenty, where it peaked at number 16.
+The track was written by Steve Perry and seems to be an extremely personal track about a relationship that is believed to be inspired by true events.
+The song sees Steve Perry’s girlfriend having an affair with someone else, leaving him feeling broken and lonely.
 During the final chorus, the girl gets a taste of her own medicine when it is revealed that the guy she cheated with is now cheating on her.
-This twist allows Perry to get the last laugh, even if his own heart is broken.
+This twist allows Steve Perry to get the last laugh, even if his own heart is broken.

 # 9 – Only the Young